Michael Waltrip: 2014

-After originally announcing that he would field a part-time car for semi-retired Jeff Burton, plans changed when Waltrip sold the #56 team to investors of Identity Ventures who started a satellite team for MWR.
+After originally announcing that he would field a part-time car for semi-retired Jeff Burton, plans changed when Waltrip sold the No. 56 team to investors of Identity Ventures who started a satellite team for MWR.
 Waltrip ran 4 races for Identity Ventures Racing owned by Jay Robinson, Mark Bailey, and James Hamilton.

 Waltrip ran the Daytona 500, Aaron's 499, Coke Zero 400 and GEICO 500.
 At Daytona in Speedweeks, Waltrip was collected in a last-lap pileup caused when Jimmie Johnson ran out of gas on the final lap.
 Waltrip nonetheless made it into the race.
 He crashed on lap 144 and finished 41st.
 He finished 25th at the Aaron's 499 at Talladega.

 For both races, he eschewed working with regular Identity Ventures Racing crew chief Scott Eggleston, with whom he had won his first Daytona 500, and instead paired himself with Chad Walter.
-At the summer Daytona race, Waltrip finally decided to work with Eggleston and ended up getting his first top-20 in over a year.
-However at Talladega in October, Waltrip again worked with Walter and did pick up another top-20.
+At the summer Daytona race, Waltrip finally decided to work with Eggleston and ended up getting his first top-twenty in over a year.
+However at Talladega in October, Waltrip again worked with Walter and did pick up another top-twenty.
 Identity Ventures Racing closed up shop after the season was over.